fdovila/GAIA_technical_whitepaper/readme.md

     of the RGC-GAIA system require interdisciplinary collaboration between experts in computer science, ethics, social sciences, and other relevant fields.
-By fostering a dialogue between these disciplines, we can ensure that the system is both technologically sound and ethically responsible.
+By fostering a dialogue between these disciplines, Ican ensure that the system is both technologically sound and ethically responsible.

 ## Summary